KieronOC/CI-MP2/README.md

 * Making even better use of screen space on smaller screen sizes
 * Having cards slightly expand in size on opening to make it easier to see them whilst not masking their location, which is he key part of solving the game.
+* More work is needed to make a more seemless transition between different screen sizes.
+It is relatively smooth, the main issue is flipping between landscape and portfolio view on larger mobile devices.
+* It was also noted that Chrome Developer Tools does not appear to create an accurante emulation of some devices as there were notable space useage issues after testing on a real device, which were then corrected.

 ![(9 year old test)](assets/images/uxtest.jpg )